nickjj/ansible-user/README.md

 # Which shell should you default to?
 Typically "bash" or "sh".
 user_shell: "/bin/bash"

-# Do you want to enable using sudo commands without a password?
+# Do you want to create an SSH keypair for this user?
+You probably don't for a
-user_enable_passwordless_sudo: True
+# regular user that you plan to login as which is why it's disabled by default.
+user_generate_ssh_key: False

 # When set, this will copy your local SSH public key from this path to your
 # user's authorized keys on your server.
 #
 # If you don't want this behavior then use an empty string as the value but keep
+# in mind this role does not set a default password for the user you create, so
-# in mind you won't be able to log in to your server as your new user with SSH
+# you will be locked out if you don't supply your public SSH key.
-# keys since you won't be authorized.
 user_local_ssh_key_path: "~/.ssh/id_rsa.pub"

+# Do you want to enable running root commands without needing a password?
+user_enable_passwordless_sudo: True
 ```

 ## Example usage

 For the sake of this example let's assume you have a group called **app** and
-you have a typical `site.yml` file.
+you have a typical `site.yml` playbook.

 To use this role edit your `site.yml` file to look something like this: